 Information about Parkinson's

-Parkinson's disease is a degenerative disease of the nervous system and is characterized by slowness and decrease in movement, muscle stiffness, tremors at rest and instability.
-Parkinson's is a chronic, progressive, multisystemic and incurable disease.
-The patient suffers from movement disorders that are evident externally when standing, walking, eating and writing.
-In the advanced stages of the disease, additional body systems such as digestion, urination and speech may be affected, and in some patients, symptoms of involuntary movements, depression and even dementia may be added, which worsen the patient's condition.
+Parkinson's disease is a degenerative disease of the nervous system and is characterized by slowing and decreasing movement, muscle stiffness, tremor at rest, and instability.
+Parkinson's is still a chronic, progressive, multisystemic, and incurable disease.
+The patient suffers from functional disorders that are externally evident in standing, walking, eating, writing, and speaking.
+In the advanced stages of the disease, additional body systems may be affected, such as digestion and respiration, and some patients also experience symptoms of involuntary movements, depression, and in some cases even dementia, which deteriorate the patient's condition to the point of requiring nursing care.

-The average age for diagnosis of the disease is 65, and most contestants are diagnosed at the age of 70 or older, but many are diagnosed with Parkinson's already at younger ages - 30 to 55.
-Currently, the number of Parkinson's patients in Israel stands at about 35,000 contestants.
+The average age for diagnosis of the disease is 65, and most are 70 or older, but many people are diagnosed with Parkinson's disease at younger ages, starting at age 30.
+The number of Parkinson's patients in Israel today stands at about 35,000.

 Parkinson's disease and its symptoms